 The National Defense Authorization Act of Fiscal Year 1997 (FY 97) allows for the 1033 Program to transfer excess Department of Defense property to Law Enforcement Agencies (LEAs) across the United States.
 This includes access to small arms that are loaned by the US Army TACOM LCMC through the 1033 Program to LEAs.

-Additionally, small arms that have been previously issued, can be transferred at a 100% allocation rate.
+Small arms that have been previously issued, can be transferred at a 100% allocation rate.
 All future small arms request will be submitted through the FEPMIS small arms module for approval by the State Coordinator and LESO.

 All transfers will be requested via e-mail.
 Contact your State Coordinator for proper format.
 All serial numbers will be loaded automatically into FEPMIS upon shipment from Anniston Depot.
 Agencies will be required to receipt for small arms in LESO FEPMIS with a photo of the small arms serial number.